PANpinchi/GLA-Net_release/README.md

 ```

 ## Results
-We use the DIV2K dataset as training set and adopt benchmark datasets including Set5, Set14, BSD100, Urban100, and Manga109 for evaluation.
+> We use the DIV2K dataset as training set and adopt benchmark datasets including Set5, Set14, BSD100, Urban100, and Manga109 for evaluation.
 We compare the proposed GLA-Net with several leading methods including, RCAN, SAN, IGNN, HAN, NLSA, and SwinIR.
-PSNR and SSIM are adopted as standard evaluation metrics.
+PSNR and SSIM are adopted as standard evaluation metrics.

 <details>
     <summary>Quantitative Comparison (click me)</summary>